 |Weld Inspection of Small-Diameter Pipes

-When coupled with the COBRA manual scanner, the OmniScan flaw detector is capable of inspecting pipes ranging from 0.84 inch OD to 4.5 inch OD.
+When coupled with the COBRA manual scanner, the OmniScan flaw detector is capable of inspecting pipes ranging from 0.84 in.
+OD to 4.5 in.
+OD.
 With its very slim design, this manual scanner is able to inspect pipes in areas with limited access.
+Adjacent obstructions such as piping, supports, and structures can be as close as 12 mm (0.5 in.).

-Designed to secure both your current and future phased array investments, the OmniScan MX2 can house any Olympus phased array module, including the reliable, field-proven models currently available, and next-generation modules.
-You can be confident to get the most of your investment as specifications will continue to evolve with your needs through constant software updates.
+Designed to secure both your current and future phased array investments, the OmniScan MX2 houses more than 10 different Olympus modules.
+You can be confident that you will get the most out of your investment as specifications will continue to evolve with your needs through constant software updates.

 |2 ch.
 UT2||